 Don't touch the keyboard.

-Unless you're 100% certain that whatever your doing is outside of the students required understanding
+Unless you're 100% certain that whatever your doing is outside of the trainees required understanding

-Our students come from many different cultures, have many different levels of English, have different levels of computer literacy, have many different employment statuses
+Our trainees come from many different cultures, have many different levels of English, have different levels of computer literacy, have many different employment statuses

-It can be easy to demotivate students using dismissive language (e.g. "it’s easy, just do this")
+It can be easy to demotivate trainees using dismissive language (e.g. "it’s easy, just do this")

 Everything takes time and they will get there in the end

 Remember you are an expert.